knanne/knanne.github.io/_posts/2017-12-27-notes-on-pyspark.md

 Group by and aggregation look like this, `df.groupby("myCol1", "myCol2").agg(F.countDistinct("myCol3"))`.

-The below table (stolen from Databricks talk I attended) outlines main SQL functions and their Python API equivalent.
+The below table (stolen from a Databricks talk I attended) outlines main SQL functions and their Python API equivalent.
 The cool thing is these apply the same across Spark APIs (Scala, R, Java etc.)

 |SQL|DataFame API|DataFrame example (with String column names)|
 |---|---|---|